Only Happy When It Rains: Reception

-Single release and chart performance
+Commercial performance

-Initially, Mushroom Records had scheduled "Queer" to be the lead single for the UK release of the debut album Garbage, matching the single release strategy internationally.
-At last minute, it was decided to release "Only Happy When It Rains" as a single ahead of the album, with "Queer" rescheduled to later in 1995.
-"Only Happy When It Rains" was quickly picked up by radio, and was C-listed by Radio One, and reached number 47 on the airplay chart.
-Mushroom issued the single on a limited-edition 7" vinyl, CD and cassette on September 18, 1995.
-All formats were backed with two new tracks recorded specifically for the single: "Girl Don't Come" and "Sleep".
-After its first week on-sale, "Only Happy When It Rains" debuted and peaked on the UK Singles Chart at #29.
-At the end of the month, Garbage made their debut live appearance to perform the single on Top of the Pops, providing momentum for the album Garbage to debut on the UK Albums Chart at #12.
+After its first week on-sale, "Only Happy When It Rains" debuted and peaked on the UK Singles Chart at number 29.
+At the end of the month, Garbage made their debut live appearance to perform the single on Top of the Pops, providing momentum for the album Garbage to debut on the UK Albums Chart at number 12.

 In United States, after multiple stations began playlisting "Only Happy When It Rains" from mid-December 1995, Almo Sounds officially serviced the track to alternative radio at the start of January 1996.
 By the end of its first week, "Only Happy" had been added by thirty-five stations, in addition to the nine who jumped the release date.
 The track gained another eighteen stations the following week, and increased its playcount by almost 500 plays and a week later debuted on the Billboard Modern Rock chart.
 On February 20, Almo Sounds issued a commercial single for "Only Happy" in two formats, CD maxi and cassette single, backed with "Girl Don't Come" and "Sleep" as b-sides.
 On March 26, Almo serviced a new single remix of "Only Happy When It Rains" (which muted the synths) to Top 40 radio.
 Thirteen stations initially playlisted the single remix, rising to fifty by the end of the following month.
 Almo's marketing partner, Geffen, was at this point committed to working "Only Happy When It Rains" up to be a sizable hit.
-Garbage made their US TV debut performing "Only Happy When It Rains" on Saturday Night Special on April 27 as the song peaked at #54 on the Hot 100 Airplay chart.
-In mid-May, "Only Happy When It Rains" peaked at #16 on the alternative charts and at #55 on the Hot 100, eventually spending twenty weeks on the chart.
+Garbage made their US TV debut performing "Only Happy When It Rains" on Saturday Night Special on April 27 as the song peaked at number 54 on the Hot 100 Airplay chart.
+In mid-May, "Only Happy When It Rains" peaked at number 16 on the alternative charts and at number 55 on the Hot 100, eventually spending twenty weeks on the chart.
 Garbage rounded out the promotional work for the track by performing "Only Happy When It Rains" at the 1996 MTV Movie Awards on June 8.